rna0/ButtonTestNX/README.md

 - Windows-x86
 - Windows-x64

-> **Note:**  in the future linux and some mac support is planned
+- Linux
+- Mac

 ## Using the Program

-1. Extract the file the latest [release](https://github.com/rna0/ControllerTestNX/releases) and open it.
+1. Extract the file the latest [release](https://github.com/rna0/ButtonTestNX/releases) and open it.
 2. press any key to see it on the screen.

 ## Screenshots